cs1302uga/cs1302-ce27.5/README.md

       System.out.println(Arrays.toString(array)); // [ 2, 1, 3, 4, 5 ]
       ```

 This method gets its name from the idea that a call "bubbles" the bigger values to the right
 of the specified range (i.e., from `lo` to `hi`).
 After a call to `bubble`,
 **the largest value in the range is guaranteed to be at index `hi`.**

 1. As a group, pick a **DRIVER.**, then the have the **DRIVER** implement the `bubble` method
    in `BubbleSort.java`.
 You may want to implement a static `swap` method to help you perform
    the adjacent swaps.

-Be sure to include some code in the `main` method to test the
+1. Write some code in the `main` method to test the implementation of `bubble`.
+Make sure you
-   implementation.
+   test a few different dataypes and vary the starting (`lo`) and ending (`hi`) indices.
    Once your group is confident that the code compiles and runs correctly,
    have the **DRIVER** stage and commit `BubbleSort.java` to their local repository, then
    push the changes up to the repository on GitHub.
 Everyone else should pull the changes
    after that.